wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 The model was getting a fairly good validation accuracy with this preprocessing.
 However, I am hoping to see a even better accuracy (and a model that can generalise well) with data augmentation (e.g. rotating images, shear, shifts in x and y direction).
 The image augementaion is handled by using the keras `ImageDataGenerator` which has options for rotation, shift, etc. It also works as a generator for the fit function so even if I decide to use the process on a larger dataset I can do so without running into memory issues.

 Here is example of what the image augementation does on a test image is:

 ![](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Traffic-Sign-Classifier-Project/examples/data_augment.png)

+[This notebook](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Traffic-Sign-Classifier-Project/image_preprocessing.ipynb) compares the results from training with and without the augmentation.
+While the difference is not huge, and some of the improvements might be due to random chance, it still seems that image augmentation does help in increasing the test accuracy.

 ### Model Architectures